IgniteUI/igniteui-docfx/en/components/action-strip.md

 );
 ```

-#### Including themes
-The last step is to include the component theme in our application.
+The last step is to include the newly created component theme in our application.

 If `$legacy-support` is set to `false`(default), include the component css variables like that:
 ```scss